Sleep is one of the most important aspects of life.

 Western medical science looks at sleep disorders as a disturbance in the Circadian clock, or the natural mechanism in our brain which regulates sleep and wakefulness.

-Melatonin is the main compound that help us sleep and Serotonin keeps us awake and alert.
+The main two neurotransmitters that are involved in the regulation of sleep and wake time are Melatonin, which is the main compound that help us sleep and Serotonin which keeps us awake and alert.

 Natural medicine’s approach to the treatment of Insomnia is first to try and eliminate the conditions that lead to the disturbance in the first place.